 The Importance of Financial Literacy and Challenges Around Implementation in K-12

 Many millennials are finding themselves in a poor financial situation, with substantial debts and limited to no savings.
 One potential explanation for this could be a lack of knowledge around financial management.
-Practical, real world skill-sets around personal finances were not necessarily emphasized in the curriculum in previous generations, but in recent years, financial literacy has moved to the forefront of discussions with hopes of addressing the gap in the current curriculum.
+Practical, real world skill-sets around personal finances were not necessarily emphasized in the curriculum in previous generations, but in recent years, financial literacy for students has moved to the forefront of discussions with hopes of addressing the gap in the current curriculum.

 It’s not just about counting coins and decimal places; we’re at a point where looking at beliefs and behaviors around money is the focus.
 When a class of grade 5 students in Victoria, B.C. were asked if they would go to school if they didn’t have to, the answers came as somewhat of a surprise.
 Most students said yes, providing reasoning such as “[having] the ability to eventually get a good job, support their future families, buy a home and have a better life.”